Last updated: November 20, 2020

 The committee advised all Omani citizens against traveling outside the Sultanate unless strictly necessary.
 Omanis are also invited to stay home and pay special attention during religious and family gatherings.

-Traveling to Oman During the Coronavirus Outbreak
+Traveling to Oman during the Coronavirus outbreak

 Although the visa suspension applies to all tourist visas, some foreigners may already be in Oman or need to travel there under a different visa.

-As this is a developing situation, travelers across the world should exercise caution and follow official advice to help with the international effort to curb the spread of COVID-19.
+Travelers across the world should exercise caution and follow official advice to help with the international effort to curb the spread of COVID-19.

 First and foremost, people ought to seek medical attention immediately if they feel unwell with flu-like symptoms such as coughing and sneezing, a sore throat, fever or difficulty breathing.